wendynassrwong/wendynassrwong.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D.
 Candidate at the University of Chicago's Harris School of Public Policy.
 I am on the job market this 2020-21 academic year and available for interviews.

+---

 Fields:
 * Applied Microeconomics
 * Development Economics
 * Political Economy

-You can reach me at wendywong@uchicago.edu.
+You can reach me at [wendywong@uchicago.edu](mailto:wendywong@uchicago.edu).

+---

 Changes:
-- Sidebar: remove author name in side bar. move sidebar to right. change image size
+- Sidebar: move sidebar to right. change image size and border
 - Change about page style: Increase font size of name.
+May be using the same layout as the other pages..
+	- create separate html files for the Fields. and References and Welcome sections?
 - Change research/teaching font/size layout..need to find it..
+- Remove footer
+- Remove faint line separating navigation?